siqad/siqad/README.md

 You may be prompted for your Github credentials as this is a private repository.
 Next, install required dependencies:

 ```
-sudo apt install python3-pip make gcc g++ qtchooser qt5-default libqt5svg5* qttools5-dev qttools5-dev-tools libboost-dev libboost-filesystem-dev libboost-system-dev
+sudo apt install python3-pip python3-tk make gcc g++ qtchooser qt5-default libqt5svg5* qttools5-dev qttools5-dev-tools libboost-dev libboost-filesystem-dev libboost-system-dev
 sudo pip3 install matplotlib numpy pyqt5
 ```

-Next, compile the physics engine.
-At this point, only the Marcus simulator looks good enough for public use so that will be the only one mentioned here.
+Next, compile the physics engines.
+The Marcus simulator is the exciting deal now so that will be the only one built in this tutorial.
 Navigate to `qsi-sim/src/phys/afmmarcus/src` (`qsi-sim` being the root folder of the cloned repository) and run:

 ```
 make